ryancdickson/chromerootprogram/policy.md

 - sales,
 - changes of ownership or operating control,
 - cessations of operations, or
-- other change control events involving PKI components that would materially affect the ongoing operations or perceived trustworthiness of a CA certificate included in the Chrome Root Store (e.g., changes to operational location(s), changes to delegated third parties involved in the PKI, etc).
+- other change control events involving PKI components that would materially affect the ongoing operations or perceived trustworthiness of a CA certificate included in the Chrome Root Store (e.g., changes to operational location(s), changes to delegated third parties involved in the PKI, etc.) or any Externally-operated CA.

 Not limited to the circumstances above, the Chrome Root Program reserves the right to require re-application to the Chrome Root Store.